 We understand that what you earn and the benefits you receive have an enormous impact on your quality of life.
 Because we’re always competing to attract and retain the very best people, we continuously review our rewards strategy to make sure it’s the best it can be.
-Depending on what scheme you join us on, benefits could include:
+It includes:

 Competitive starting salary which varies from programme to programme